NASA-PDS/doi-service/docs/design/pds-doi-service-srd.md

 Every command line operation will interact and feed these databases locally.

-Python objects are developed to handle interactions of the rest of the code with the DOI and transacion history.
+Python objects are developed to handle interactions of the rest of the code with the DOI and transaction history.

 The updates are logged consistently so to be re-usable in a central logging facility.
 We will possibly use ELK to centralize the local logs by configuring logs and synchronization as detailed here  https://logz.io/blog/python-logs-elk-elastic-stack/